Knocking Love

 To my surprise, that beating blight

-Was muffled well by arms held tight.
+Was muffled well in arms clasped tight.

 Now knowing this, I’m glad to say